 Increase junk filtering and avoid clicking through on e-mails

 You just received an e-mail letting you know that you have a new deposit pending and need to login and verify.
 Many phishing schemes start with something looking very innocent and official, but lead unassuming users to websites designed to collect the information direct from you.
-If you receive an e-mail from one of the account-holding websites, open a new tab and go direct to the website instead of clicking the links provided.
-It adds only a few seconds to the access, but keeps you out of any legit-looking phishing websites.
+If you receive an e-mail from one of the account-holding websites, open a new tab and go directly to the website instead of clicking the links provided.
+It adds only a few seconds to the access but keeps you out of any legit-looking phishing websites.
 Most legitimate services will never ask you for your login credentials, so make sure to avoid giving out this information.

 By increasing your level of junk filtering with your e-mail client as well, many of these e-mails will be caught before making it to your inbox.